aristotelisxs/p3-collab-compet-drlnd/Report.md

 Note that the above experiment was halted at step 1247 due to proving that the training has stabilised (and was increasingly learning) well above the required criteria of .5 score.

+This run took 1013 episodes to solve the environment.
 You can find the saved models for the first run under the `MADDPG/saved_models/run_2` folder.

 #### Future work